-To meet the needs of all the children in our care it is important to share information concerning a child's progress and development with parents and between all staff in the nursery.
-We also share information with any other settings caring for a child and new settings children transfer to, including primary schools.
+To meet the needs of the children in our care it is important to share information concerning a child's progress and development with parents and between all staff in the nursery.
+We also share information with other settings caring for a child and new settings children transfer to, including primary schools.

-Parents are encouraged to share their child's records with other carers and settings involved with their child, so that all carers involved can plan the best care and education for each child
+Parents are encouraged to share their child's records with other carers and settings working with their child, so all involved can plan the best care and education for each child.